jricher/secevent/draft-richanna-secevent-token.md

 [E.164].
 This claim is REQUIRED.

-The following is a non-normative example of a Subject Identifier representing an instance of the Phone Subject Identifier Type:
+The following is a non-normative example of a Subject Identifier representing an instance of the Phone Number Subject Identifier Type:

 ~~~
 {
-  "identifier_type": "urn:ietf:params:secevent:subject:phone",
+  "identifier_type": "phone_number",
   "phone_number": "+1 206 555 0123"
 }
 ~~~
-{: #figphone title="An Instance of the Phone Subject Identifier Type"}
+{: #figphone title="An Instance of the Phone Number Subject Identifier Type"}

 ### Issuer and Subject Subject Identifier Type
-The "Issuer and Subject" Subject Identifier Type contains two claims:
+The "Issuer and Subject" Subject Identifier Type identifies a subject by an issuer and subject pair.
+It has the name "iss-sub", and contains two
+claims:

 {: vspace="0"}
 iss
-: A case-sensitive string identifying the principal who is responsible for assignment of the identifier in the "sub" claim.
-This claim MUST adhere to the format of the "iss" claim defined by Section 4.1.1 of [RFC7519].
+: A case-sensitive string identifying the principal who is responsible for assignment of the identifier in the "sub" claim, as defined by Section 4.1.1 of [RFC7519].
 This claim is REQUIRED.

 sub
-: A case-sensitive string containing an identifier that identifies a subject within the context of the principal identified by the "iss" claim.
-This claim MUST adhere to the format of the "sub" claim defined by Section 4.1.2 of [RFC7519].
+: A case-sensitive string containing an identifier that identifies a subject within the context of the principal identified by the "iss" claim, as defined by Section 4.1.2 of [RFC7519].
 This claim is REQUIRED.

 The following is a non-normative example of a Subject Identifier representing an instance of the Issuer and Subject Subject Identifier Type:

 ~~~
 {
-  "identifier_type": "urn:ietf:params:secevent:subject:iss-sub",
+  "identifier_type": "iss-sub",
   "iss": "http://id.example.com",
   "sub": "example.user.1234"
 }